ty10ng/toolbox/docker/centos-7-persistent-fs/README.md

-# Interactive Shell within 'Persistent' CentOS 7 Docker Container
+# Interactive Shell within data 'Persistent' CentOS 7 Docker Container

-This script provides an interactive shell within a file-persistent CentOS 7 Docker container.
-The persistent data is stored in a local `fs` directory, which is populated with the necessary file system structure using a Docker image for CentOS 7.
-If the `fs` directory already exists, the script just uses it.
+This script provides an interactive shell within a CentOS 7 Docker container.
+The persistent data is stored in a local `fs` directory, with all the important Linux subdirectories being populated by extracting data from the Docker image for CentOS 7.
+If the `fs` directory already exists, the script will skip the extraction step.
 Various directories from `fs` are then mounted to the corresponding paths within the container.
-This allows the container to retain its state across multiple runs, making it "persistent".
+This allows the container to retain its data across multiple runs, making it loosely "persistent".

 Please note, this only works if the docker image has one `layer.tar` when creating the `fs` directory.
-Currently, CentOS 7 does, so this works!
+Currently, CentOS 7 does, so this works! (for now...)

 > :warning: FOR NON PRODUCTION USE!!
 USE AT YOUR OWN RISK!!